Lakes in East Texas

 White bass are very popular at Wright Patman, with high numbers of quality-size fish available for harvest.
 Crappie are also popular at Wright Patman, with large numbers of legal-size fish available.
 The U.S. Army Corps of Engineers maintains nine parks around Wright Patman Lake.
 These parks provide lake access for boating, swimming, and fishing; as well as camping, picnicking, hiking, equestrian trails, and other outdoor activities.
 Atlanta State Park is also located on the south shore of the lake.

-Lake Columbia, a project in the planning stage by the Angelina and Neches River Authority, will cover about 10,000 surface acres and be 14 miles long.
+Lake Columbia, a project in the planning stage by the Angelina and Neches River Authority, would cover about 10,000 surface acres and be 14 miles long.

-The dam will be located about five miles southeast of Jacksonville, and the lake will have 95 miles of shoreline.
+The dam would be located about five miles southeast of Jacksonville, and the lake would have 95 miles of shoreline.
 Its anticipated yield is 85,507 acre-feet annually for use by water supply customers, which include Whitehouse, Jacksonville, Troup and Rusk.
+No plans are in place for actual development and construction.

 |East Lake Tyler||